Smartphones can completely replace a dedicated card reader and process payments on their own.

 This is not the most hygienic solution, and customers may also be reluctant to enter their card PIN on a stranger's phone if they're concerned about security.

-Some merchants may think about purchasing a phone to dedicate exclusively for this purpose, but then why not buy a card reader that’s cheaper and less likely to be stolen?
+Some merchants consider purchasing a phone to dedicate for this purpose, but then why not buy a card reader that's cheaper and less likely to be stolen?

 In addition, tap-to-phone only processes contactless payments, not chip cards that have to be inserted.
 If a chip card doesn't have a contactless function, your smartphone will be useless.